rwoodpecker/abc_dl/README.md

 Downloads radio programs from ABC (e.g. Triple J / Double J) and saves them in their native format (m4a)

 ## Requirements
-(tested on Mac OS with Python 3.6 installed with [brew](https://brew.sh))
+Testedwith Python 3.10.

-1. Python3 with requests (and optionally tenacity) installed.
+1. Python 3 with requests (and optionally tenacity) installed.
 Call `pip3 install -r requirements.txt` while in this directory to install.
 1. ffmpeg installed and available in your system PATH